Hubig's Pies: History

 The production process changed very little over time.
 Before Hurricane Katrina, in addition to the famous turnover-style pie, Hubig's also made individual and family-sized pies.
 Hubig's Pies frequently donated fresh products to charitable organizations in the area.
 The Orleans Parish jail was traditionally one of the largest buyers of pies.
-Until the end, the Hubig's bakery remained heavily reliant on laborers rather than automated processes.
+The Hubig's bakery remains heavily reliant on laborers rather than automated processes.